 The Emirate of Abu Dhabi holds 9 percent of the world's proven oil reserves and almost 5 percent of the world's proven supplies of natural gas.
 However, the government of Abu Dhabi is overseeing an ambitious strategy to diversify the local economy over the next two to three decades to ensure that the emirate continues to grow in a balanced and sustainable way.

 From the government's perspective, significant and ongoing investment in education is central to the successful achievement of all of its social and economic objectives, and the establishment of NYU Abu Dhabi is an important element in that effort.
 Among the UAE national population, there are currently more women than men enrolled in higher education.

 Established in 1971, the UAE is a federation with two separate levels of government.
-Sheikh Khalifa bin Zayed Al Nahyan, the ruler of the Emirate of Abu Dhabi, is also the president of the country.
+Sheikh Mohamed bin Zayed Al Nahyan, the ruler of the Emirate of Abu Dhabi, is also the president of the country.

 Abu Dhabi translates literally to "father of the gazelle," in reference to an indigenous type of deer said to have inhabited the area.
 To this day, a particular species of native Arabian gazelle is referred to as "dhabi" in Arabic.

 The United Arab Emirates was established as a nation on December 2, 1971.
 When the British announced their intention to withdraw from the region, the late Sheikh Zayed bin Sultan Al Nahyan, the founder and first president of the UAE, successfully negotiated agreements between the emirates that now make up the nation.